ehizmi/MATLAB-Solidworks/README.md

 # MATLAB/Solidworks
-This project combines the use of MATLAB and Solidworks.
-Solidworks was used to design an object constructed with variables, then design studies were implemented in order to obtain simulation data.
-The simulation data was obtained through creating a mesh and fixing its geoemtry and simulating as if the object was a beam fixed at one end.
+# Project Description
+This project combines the use of MATLAB and Solidworks in order to create a comprehensive study on the solidworks part, and to see how simulation in solidworks compares with their corresponding theoretical values.
+To begin, a cylindrical beam was created using variables that accounted for length and radius.
+A static study was then implemented in order to simulate a beam with one fixed end and either an axial or bending load.
+The simulation data was then obtained through multiple different variable values to create 7 points.
-MATLAB was used to calculate theoretical data and compare it graphically with the Solidworks data.
+MATLAB was used to do all of the calculations and create a bezier curve fit for the data points.
+The reason for this project is to learn more about MATLAB functions including parameters, curve fitting, and graphing.